 Interns serve in several divisions of the Prosecuting Attorney's Office and may assist deputy prosecuting attorneys, legal assistants or victim advocates.

-Volunteers are typically required to make a minimum commitment of three months, and volunteer approximately 14 hours per week.
-All volunteers must undergo a thorough background investigation and interview.
+Interns are typically required to make a minimum commitment of three months, and work approximately 14 hours per week.
+All interns must undergo a thorough background investigation, fingerprinting and interview.

-Our office works collaboratively with several local law schools and colleges to help students fulfill their educational requirements by providing externship opportunities.
+Our office works collaboratively with several local law schools and colleges to help students fulfill their educational requirements by providing paid and unpaid internship and externship opportunities.

 Student Job Shadows

-We are happy to host students for job shadows.
-College and high school students are encouraged to contact the office regarding scheduling a job shadow.
+We are happy to host students for job shadows and or volunteer opportunities.
+College and high school students are encouraged to contact the office regarding scheduling a job shadow or volunteer opportunity.
 If you would like to spend a day or more with a deputy prosecutor, victim advocate or legal assistant, please contact Gayle Robbins.